 Get struck by lightning at this restaurant is located in Georgetown on M Street.
 Thunder Burger has 10 burgers to choose from including a half-pound beef burger and an impossible burger for a plant-based option.
 They also serve a Ventura Highway with a beef patty topped with triple cream Brie and caramelized red onion, or a Buffalo Stomp made with a bacon-wrapped bison burger with blue cheese, onions, tomato, and remoulade.
 With these intense burgers comes a side of Thunder fries, cranberry vinaigrette coleslaw, or apple potato salad is served with it.
 Now with outdoor dining available.

-This restaurant serves condiment-packed burgers and Philly cheesesteaks and succeeds at it!
+This Shaw restaurant serves condiment-packed burgers and Philly cheesesteaks and succeeds at it!
 With a whole variety of burgers to choose from, as well as the option to add a patty to your burger, you will be coming out of this place stuffed!
-An honorable mention goes to their “La Hamburgesa”, accessorized with special Mexican cheese, salsa macha, a smoked tomato relish, topped with cilantro.
+An honorable mention goes to their “La Hamburgesa,” accessorized with special Mexican cheese, salsa macha, a smoked tomato relish, topped with cilantro.
 This burger will make your palette travel south of the border!

 Family-owned by brothers whose dream was to create community over burgers, opened their restaurant in 2011 in the NoMa neighborhood.
-Serving 8 kinds of burgers with many other dishes and appetizers to choose from, this restaurant has recipes that you will find nowhere else in DC.
+Serving eight kinds of burgers with many other dishes and appetizers to choose from, this restaurant has recipes that you will find nowhere else in D.C.
 According to their website, “to create a burger that truly set itself apart, the guys drew upon a family marinade recipe developed by the boys’ father, Admiral Flannery, who spent his career as director of the National Military Command Center.”

 We love a family-owned business, that positively impacts the community, and uses local farm ingredients!
-Located just around the corner of Capitol Hill and in Georgetown, this place has become a DC staple with burgers named after former President Obama, and First Lady Michelle Obama.
-Indeed, the Michelle Melt is a turkey burger topped with caramelized onions, swiss cheese, tomato, and lettuce, on a wheat bun with herbed mayo.
+Located just around the corner of Capitol Hill and in Georgetown, this place has become a D.C. staple with burgers named after former President Obama, and First Lady Michelle Obama.
+Indeed, the Michelle Melt is a turkey burger topped with caramelized onions, Swiss cheese, tomato, and lettuce, on a wheat bun with herbed mayo.
 The Prez Obama Burger has applewood bacon, onion marmalade, Roquefort cheese with horseradish mayo on a potato bun.
 Pair your big burger with one of their 12 creative milkshake flavors.